Chips Keswick: Business career

 Keswick was chairman of Hambros Bank from 1986 to 1998.
 He was knighted for services to banking in the 1993 New Year Honours.

 He was a director of Arsenal Football Club from November 2005, and the chairman from August 2013, when he succeeded Peter Hill-Wood, until his retirement in May 2020.

 Personal life

 Keswick married Lady Sarah Ramsay, daughter of the 16th Earl of Dalhousie, in 1966.
 They have three sons: David, Tobias and Adam.
 The family are friends of King Charles III and Queen Camilla.
 Lady Sarah is one of the official "Queen's companions".

-In December 2013, the pro-union group Better Together released the names of individuals who have made major donations to their funds, and Keswick was revealed to have donated £23,000 to the campaign.
+In December 2013, the unionist group Better Together released the names of individuals who have made major donations to their funds, and Keswick was revealed to have donated £23,000 to the campaign.

 Keswick was a keen racehorse owner and hunter.

 Keswick's elder brother Henry and younger brother Simon Keswick are chairman and director of Jardine Matheson Holdings.

 Keswick died on 17 April 2024, at the age of 84.
 His memorial service, held in May 2024 in Knightsbridge, was attended by the King and Queen.